-In part one of this three-part series on SEO I talked about what Search Engine Optimisation is and the underlying factors that influence search engine rankings.
+In part one of this two-part series on SEO I talked about what Search Engine Optimisation is and the underlying factors that influence search engine rankings.
 I also discussed the lack of awareness of how SEO works, even amongst marketing and web design professionals.

 This major lack of awareness and understanding leaves the door wide open for people trading as an ‘SEO professional’ to exploit that fact and market services and results that either they don’t have the skills to achieve or that are simply flat out impossible.